facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 # Operator syntax
 Syntactically the declaration of an operator is like a function definition.
 We can either think of functions as a prefix operators whose operands are the parameters passed in the parentheses or we can think of operators as a functions that takes one or two parameters as input.

-As stated above, we have three types of operators and their type depends on the position (prefix, postfix and infix), on their airiness (unary, binary and ternary), on their precedence and associativity.
+As stated above, we have three types of operators and their type depends on the position (prefix, postfix and infix), on their arity (unary, binary and ternary), on their precedence and associativity.
 Let's see some examples:

  - **prefix**: !condition
  - **binary**: conditionA || conditionB